top of page

 The visual results make this one of the best-looking 4K discs of the year.

-(1) A number of Marines are killed and wounded.
+(1) Several Marines are killed and wounded.
 (2&3) Col. Childers believes he has the right to order his men to open fire into the crowd.
-Its a massacre, with 83 killed and over a 100 wounded.
+Its a massacre, with 83 killed and over 100 wounded.
 (4&5) General Perry (Dale Dye) meets with National Security Adviser Bill Sokal (Bruce Greenwood).
-U.S. intelligence suggest the attack was a terrorist operation, but Sokal wants Col. Childers to be court-martialed with hopes to salvage the U.S. relations in the Middle East.
+U.S. intelligence suggests the attack was a terrorist operation, but Sokal wants Col. Childers to be court-martialed with hopes to salvage the U.S. relations in the Middle East.
 (6&7) Childers wants Hodges to defend him, while his emotions are taking a toll.
 (8&9) Hodges returns to Yemen to interview survivors and Dr. Ahmar (Amidou).

 AUDIO